 A Member Club may protest the match result, via the prescribed form, with the CEO no later than 12:00pm on the next business day after the match concerned.
 The CEO may extend this time limit at their absolute discretion.

-A Member Club lodging a protest with the SMJFL shall pay a protest fee of 25 penalty units upon lodgement, which shall comprise the following:
+A Member Club lodging a protest with the SMJFL shall pay a protest fee of 25-penalty units upon lodgement.

-A 15 penalty units non-refundable administration fee; and

-A 10 penalty units’ bond which shall be returned to the Member Club upon finalisation of the matter, unless the protest was, in the opinion of the CEO, frivolous, vexatious or made in bad faith.

-Where the 25 penalty units protest fee is not paid upon lodgement of the protest, no action in relation to the protest shall be taken by the CEO until such time as the protest fee has been received.
+Where the 25-penalty units protest fee is not paid upon lodgement of the protest, no action in relation to the protest shall be taken by the CEO until such time as the protest fee has been received.

 Upon receipt and consideration of a protest the CEO may deal with the matter in their absolute discretion including, but not limited to, awarding a forfeit to the opposition team.

+In the event a Match Protest is upheld the protest fee will be refunded.

+In the event a Match Protest is not upheld the protest fee will be retained by the SMJFL.

 Complaints by Member Clubs